federico1-creator/federico1-creator/README.md

-- 👋 Hi, I’m @federico1-creator
-- 👀 I’m interested in engineering
-- 🌱 I’m currently learning computer science and AI
-- 💞️ I’m looking to collaborate on cool projects
+👋 Hi all !!!

+I’m @federico1-creator a Ph.D.
+Student under the supervision of Prof. Rita Cucchiara and Dott.
+Marcella Cornia at the AimageLab.

+👀  I’m currently interested in Multimodal LLM and Computer Vision.
+If you're interested in learning more or collaborating on exciting projects, check out my [personal homepage]([url](https://federico1-creator.github.io/Federico_Cocchi/).

-- 📫 Reach me at: federico.cocchi.97@gmail.com
+📫 Reach me at: federico.cocchi.97@gmail.com